iadvize/php-swaggerize-fastroute-library/README.md

 # Apply this to Lumen application

-To use this swagger routes in a Lumen Application (which use FastRoute as route library), you need to extends `Laravel\Lumen\Application` and override `createDispatcher` class.
+To use this swagger routes in a Lumen Application (which use FastRoute as route library), you need to extends `Laravel\Lumen\Application` and override `createDispatcher` method.

 ```PHP